Why Is My Cat Itching and Licking So Much?

 Diagnosing the Causes of Cat Itching and Licking

-Excessive itching and licking typically indicate underlying health issues that require professional diagnosis and treatment.
-A veterinarian will determine the cause and provide appropriate solutions to relieve your cat’s discomfort.
+Excessive itching and licking usually signal underlying health issues that need professional diagnosis and treatment.
+Your vet will determine the cause and offer the right treatment to relieve your cat’s discomfort.

 According to Dr. Lambo and Dr. Osborne, veterinarians use a variety of tests to diagnose the cause of a cat’s itching and licking, including: